 Fixing damaged seals

-This is another job for your gas safe registered engineer.
+This is another job for your gas-safe registered engineer.
 That’s because they will need to go into the mechanics of the boiler to find the damaged seal and then replace it.

 Wear and tear

-Even the best makes of boiler don’t last forever.
+Even the best makes of boilers don’t last forever.
 Parts like the temperature sensors and temperature valve along with the boiler pump, can become faulty or just worn out due to wear and tear.

-In fact, ten years is considered to be a good working life for a boiler and heating system.
+Ten years is considered to be a good working life for a boiler and heating system.
 If you’re at that ten-year point, then it might be time to consider a new boiler.

 An old boiler is not only unreliable they are also much less efficient than modern boilers.